 The downstairs portion of our building exists to complement our main purpose.
 This is a “club” that members of AA and Al-Anon can join for a small monthly fee.
 See the Membership page for details.
-The downstairs area includes a large, comfortable dining room/social area, as well as a ping pong room, and big screen TV room.
-It is open daily from 7:00 AM until 10:00 PM.
+The downstairs space includes a large, comfortable dining room, as well as a members’ area and big screen TV room.
+It is open daily from 7:00 AM until 9:30 PM.

-The downstairs area also has a full-service kitchen serving breakfast on Saturday mornings from 8:30 until 10:15, and dinner on Thursday nights from 6:30 until 7:30 (or until the food runs out).
+The downstairs area also has a full-service kitchen serving breakfast on Saturday mornings from 8:30 until 10:15, and dinner on Thursday nights from 6:00 until 7:30 (or until the food runs out).
 Breakfast is $8.00 and dinner is $10.
 This is open to non-members as well as members.